Molecular ecology

-Molecular ecology is a field of evolutionary biology that is concerned with applying molecular population genetics, molecular phylogenetics, and more recently genomics to traditional ecological questions (e.g., species diagnosis, conservation and assessment of biodiversity, species-area relationships, and many questions in behavioral ecology).
+Molecular ecology is a subdiscipline of ecology that is concerned with applying molecular genetic techniques to ecological questions (e.g., population structure, phylogeography, conservation, speciation, hybridization, biodiversity).
 It is virtually synonymous with the field of "Ecological Genetics" as pioneered by Theodosius Dobzhansky, E. B. Ford, Godfrey M. Hewitt, and others.
-These fields are united in their attempt to study genetic-based questions "out in the field" as opposed to the laboratory.
-Molecular ecology is related to the field of conservation genetics.
+Molecular ecology is related to the fields of population genetics and conservation genetics.

 Methods frequently include using microsatellites to determine gene flow and hybridization between populations.
 The development of molecular ecology is also closely related to the use of DNA microarrays, which allows for the simultaneous analysis of the expression of thousands of different genes.
 Quantitative PCR may also be used to analyze gene expression as a result of changes in environmental conditions or different responses by differently adapted individuals.

 Molecular ecology uses molecular genetic data to answer ecological question related to biogeography, genomics, conservation genetics, and behavioral ecology.
-Studies mostly use data based on deoxyribonucleic acid sequences (DNA).
+Studies mostly use data based on DNA sequences.
 This approach has been enhanced over a number of years to allow researchers to sequence thousands of genes from a small amount of starting DNA.
 Allele sizes are another way researchers are able to compare individuals and populations which allows them to quantify the genetic diversity within a population and the genetic similarities among populations.